Skip to Content

 API Endpoints

-This page provides an overview of all API endpoint groups available in LearnHouse.
+This page provides an overview of the API endpoint groups available in LearnHouse.
 All endpoints are prefixed with /api/v1/.
 For the full interactive reference with request and response schemas, visit the Swagger UI at /docs on a development instance.

 The complete, interactive API documentation is available at http://localhost:1338/docs in development mode only.
 It includes every endpoint, parameter, and response schema.